 DWI may be what defense lawyers call a predicate offense for serious felony charges in North Carolina.
 Impaired driving may even be a component of Murder charges and Manslaughter charges.

-And a substantial prior history of DWI in NC may subject you to mandatory jail time and/or Habitual Impaired Driving charges.Durham Defense Attorney Cole Williams
+And a substantial prior history of DWI in NC may subject you to mandatory jail time and/or Habitual Impaired Driving charges.Durham DUI Attorney Cole Williams

 If you’ve been arrested or charged with DWI, it’s crucial you speak with a defense attorney as soon as possible.
 While lawyers are never required in court, they can be very helpful.